-So when her family doctor insisted that it was time to quit smoking, he referred her to CWC PCN primary care nurse Jill McWilliam, a Certified Tobacco Educator and health coach.
+So when her family doctor insisted that it was time to quit smoking, he referred her to CWC PCN Primary Care Registered Nurse Jill McWilliam, a Certified Tobacco Educator and health coach.

 “I clicked with her right away,” Elizabeth says.
 “She was a coach, for sure, but also a teacher and a cheerleader.
 She was proud of me when I succeeded and I didn’t want to disappoint her!”

 Jill describes her approach to tackling tobacco as less about education and more about coaching.
 “So many smokers know exactly what they’re supposed to do and beat themselves up for not doing it,” she explains.
 “But I think coaching gives them a different perspective on the same issue.”